 In sharp contrast, one nationwide survey of small businesses showed that over the lifetime of a business, 39% are profitable, 30% break even, and 30% lose money.
 Cumulatively, 64.2% of businesses failed in a 10-year period.
 (William Dennis, Nat’l Federation of Independent Businesses, reported by Karen E. Klein in Business Week, September 30, 1999).

-4. Prices for MLM products are not competitive, so MLMs depend for sales revenues on personal consumption of participants, who are lured into purchasing through misleading income and product claims.
+5. Prices for MLM products are not competitive, so MLMs depend for sales revenues on personal consumption by participants, who are lured into purchasing through misleading income and product claims.

 Having to support a bloated hierarchy of “distributors,” MLMs price their products too high to compete with standard retail outlets.
 I conducted an MLM price survey, comparing prices of multi-vitamins products offered by ten retail outlets – with an average price of $11.22, with those offered by ten MLM companies – with an average price of $61.22 – over five times as much.
 Even at wholesale, after adding taxes and shipping, MLMs prices were more than triple the price of products from competing outlets.
 Based on initial checking, a similar price disparity is evident also for exotic fruit drinks, which are flagship products for many of the newer MLMs.